dPys/PyNets/docs/usage.rst

 Required
 ========

 :(A): An alphanumeric subject identifier must be specified with the `-id` flag.
 It can be a pre-existing label or an arbitrarily selected one, but it will be used by PyNets for naming of output directories.
+In the case of BIDS data, this should be `PARTICIPANT`_`SESSION`_`RUN` from sub-PARTICIPANT, ses-SESSION, run-RUN.

 :(B): A supported connectivity model specified with the `-mod` flag.
 If PyNets is executed in multimodal mode (i.e. with both fMRI and dMRI inputs in the same command-line call), multiple modality-applicable connectivity models should be specified (minimally providing at least one for either modality).
 PyNets will automatically parse which model is appropriate for which data.